hbroek/reken/documentation/developer-guide/chapter-5.md

 Reken can also be configured to create parameterized routes.
 This is useful for data-driven pages such as the details page based on a ID.
 A parameterized route can be defined be preceding the route name with a `#`.
 Reken will then try to map the route name to a variable with the same name.

 **Parameterized Routing:**
-1. Define a route by specifying a URL hash precided by a `#` in the `data-route` attribute.
+1. Define a route by specifying a URL hash preceded by a `#` in the `data-route` attribute.

 ```html
 <div data-route="/products/#productId">This is the product detail page</div>